SilverLuhtoja/budgy/README.md

 6. ~~when processing file and something is not put in category (something is still unfiltered), then make it stand out in file view, example put (!) next to filename~~
     1. ~~it needs to remove (!) once there is no more unfiltered items.~~
 7. ~~When saving proccess file, it should update the processed file list~~
-8. Make a Quick Tutorial/Guide, how systems work.

 VISUALS:
 Update all view for make it more modern and professional